newrelic-experimental/tsm-enablement-workshops/otel-collector-demo/Activity-1.md

 # Activity 1

+The codespace already has an OpenTelemetry collector installed and ready to run.
+You will configure it by editing the configuration in `collector_config.yaml`.
+This lab is made up of a number of Tasks and Challenges to help build your understanding of the collector architecture.

 ## Task 1: Configure the collector to send data to New Relic

 An [exporter](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/README.md) defines how data leaves the collector.
 In order to view the data we need to export it to a New Relic account.
 To configure New Relic as a destination follow the following steps to set up an OTLP exporter: